Skip to main content

 Learning online went from an option to a necessity for many students and educators.

-"Traditional brick-and-mortar educators were placed in a very challenging position and rose to the challenge, quickly pivoting to keep the learning going, but with varying levels of effectiveness," said Dr. Kelly Hoban, an adjunct instructor at SNHU and an online high school teacher for over 10 years.
+"Traditional brick-and-mortar educators were placed in a very challenging position and rose to the challenge, quickly pivoting to keep the learning going, but with varying levels of effectiveness," said Dr. Kelly Hoban, an adjunct instructor at SNHU with 15 years of experience as an online high school science teacher.
 "Any educator can benefit from best practices in integrating technology to improve learning outcomes."

 "As an SME, I work with the course design team and focus on what we put into the course and why that content belongs there," Hoban said.
 "What does the scholarly research say?
 What have we learned from experts in the field?
 What are proven best practices?
 What are the challenges, and how can we overcome them?"